-What Should I Do if I’m Falsely Accused of a Crime?
+What Should I Do if I’m Falsely Accused of an online Crime?

-While the last thing anyone wants to be subject to is false accusations and allegations, there are several important steps one can take to help remedy and prepare themselves for an upcoming legal battle.
+While the last thing anyone wants to be subject to is false accusations and allegations online, there are several important steps one can take to help remedy and prepare themselves for an upcoming legal battle.

 - Retain an experienced attorney as soon as you can,